Meet the HISB 2019-2020 Faculty Fellows

 This project explores the history of the precolonial Korea through the angle of local image world.
 It unveils that the country’s modern visuality was constructed not only through the material medium of photography, maps, paintings, etc., but also in the non-material forms of rumors, gossips, and riots on and against them, even without the presence of an image at times.
 In doing so, it redefines the visual modernity of the precolonial Korea as a multilayered historical continuum.

 Heejeong Sohn teaches and researches on modern Korea, as well as Korean language.
 She is currently working on a book project on the history of modern Korea through the window of the image world.
-She is also an Assistant Director for the Center for Korean Studies.
+She is also served as the Assistant Director for the Center for Korean Studies on campus since 2011.